Physician Merger Due Diligence

 How Many Physician Practices to Merger In?

-The issues incident to a merger are for the most part very similar, regardless of the number of physicians or merging groups.
-However, the greater the number of entities that are party to a merger, the more difficult, costly, political and lengthy the merger process will be.
+The issues incident to a merger is for the most part very similar, regardless of the number of physicians or merging groups.
+However, the greater the number of entities that are party to a merger, the more difficult, costly, political, and lengthy the merger process will be.
 When more parties are involved, it requires getting resolution on more issues by more decision-makers.

 The merger model established with the initial practices helps facilitate the latter mergers, which can be more difficult if there are more significant differences between the groups.
 This is an option, which the merger committee must always consider.
 Sometimes it can be too daunting of a task for management and the merger team to facilitate a merger of numerous groups all at once.
 Another option that is available to the merger committee in these types of situations is the ability to negotiate and execute the merger for a large number of groups; however, the actual implementation and consolidation of operations occurs over an extended period of time.